vladp72/iffl/docs/README.md

                              F const &validate_element_fn = default_validate_element_fn<T, TT>{}) noexcept;
 ```

-Function returns a pair of boolen and a reference or view.
+Function returns a pair of boolean and a reference or view.
 If passed parameter is a non-const buffer then result is a reference.
 If input buffer is const then result is a view (const reference).
-Boolen indicates if buffer contains a valid list.
+Boolean indicates if buffer contains a valid list.
 Even if list is broken, and function returns false, view will point to the subset of the buffer that contains a valid list.
-For instance if a pointer to the next element refers outside of the buffer range, then validate would abort, and return false, but returned reference/view will describe element from the beginnign to the last valid element.
+For instance if a pointer to the next element refers outside of the buffer range, then validate would abort, and return false, but returned reference/view will describe element from the beginning to the last valid element.

 You can choose to be strict and reject invalid buffer.